What To Do When Your Web Developer Is Unresponsive (January 2020)

 If you are struggling with this decision, it may be helpful to consider the following questions:

-- What is your organization giving up by choosing to limp along with someone who isn’t an A-level player—or at least reasonably competent?
+- What is your organization giving up by choosing to limp along with someone who isn’t reliable?

 - Flip your expectations around for a moment.
 What would a failed relationship with a contractor look like?
 Is it eerily similar to what you’re experiencing now?
 Or are there just a few problem areas to be addressed?